Customer Acquisition Cost (CAC): How to Calculate & Reduce It

 Improve customer retention

 Next, focus on reducing customer churn.
 On average, repeat customers spend 67% more in the third year of their relationship with a company than in earlier years.
-It costs five times more to acquire a new customer than to retain an existing customer.
+Costs of acquiring a customer are five times higher than the cost to retain an existing customer.
 Therefore, higher customer retention leads to increased profits.

 To reduce churn, use marketing strategies like: